Laptop with 3D folders coming from screen next to list of college app to-do's

 Sorting through all your colleges of interest can be daunting.
 Follow these tips to organize your college search and keep your sanity.

-Organize your research and documents
+Organize your college research and documents

 In order to properly go about your college search, you need to have all of your materials in an easy-to-access place, and before you can even organize your college options, you need to organize your college search processes in general.
 This should even include having dates and relevant events written down to keep you on a college search timeline.
-Here’s some ways to keep the process organized:
+Here are some ways to keep the process organized:

-• Have one digital file for everything: Whether it's a file on your computer or in Google Drive, you need somewhere to keep all of your college research, spreadsheets, and other documents.
+• Have one digital file for everything: Whether it's a file on your computer or Google Drive, you need somewhere to keep all of your college research, spreadsheets, and documents.
 You may want to keep financial aid documents in there too, though you could also create a separate folder for them.
 (Editor’s note: We like Google Drive because you can access it from anywhere, including your phone; it’s compatible with other programs; and it’s free!)

-• Keep hard copies as backup: Make sure to also have one physical place—like a box in your room or a file in a filing cabinet in your house—where you keep any hard copies, like college brochures or notes you took on the road.
+• Keep hard copies as backup: Be sure to also have one physical place—like a box in your room or a file in a filing cabinet in your house—where you keep any hard copies, like college brochures or notes you took on the road.

 • You need to commit to one calendar too: Whether it’s a paper calendar or on your phone, make sure you use one calendar during your college search and admission process.
 Fill it up with all upcoming deadlines, test dates, scheduled campus visits, and even goals like “finish first draft of application essay by June 15.”
 Use it to set automatic reminders too.
 It’s probably best to make your college search calendar part of your regular calendar too, if you have one, because it’s helpful to know what else is going on in your life when planning college-related things.
-You don’t want your campus tour of your dream school to be the same time as your little brother’s middle school graduation ceremony.
+You don’t want your campus tour of your dream school to be at the same time as your little brother’s middle school graduation ceremony.

-• Leave yourself reminders: If you have trouble remembering stuff, try taping up a little sign in your room or putting a sticky note on your desk. (“Don’t forget to do 30 minutes of SAT prep tonight!”)
+• Leave yourself reminders: If you have trouble remembering stuff, try taping up a little sign in your room or putting a sticky note on your desk (“Don’t forget to do 30 minutes of SAT prep tonight!”).

 Create an organizational structure that works for you and stick to it throughout your college search.
 And whatever you do, make a habit of using it regularly.
 For example, after any campus visit, be sure to write down your first impression notes right away; then make a habit of either adding them to your physical college folder or transcribing them to your digital folder as soon as you get home.